Angel Moroni: Angel's name and identity

-However, on May 2, 1838, a few months before Smith's statement in Elders' Journal, Smith began dictating a church history that included a detailed account of his visits from the angel.
-In this text, Smith identified the angel as "Nephi", which is the name of the Book of Mormon's first narrator.
+However, on May 2, 1838, a few months before Smith's statement in Elders' Journal, Smith began dictating a church history that included a more detailed account of his visits from the angel.
+In this text, Smith's scribe erroneously identified the angel as "Nephi", which is the name of the Book of Mormon's first narrator.
 Smith's 1838 identification as "Nephi" was left unchanged when the 1838 history was published in 1842 in Times and Seasons, which Smith edited himself, and in Millennial Star.
 In the latter, an editorial referred to the 1823 vision and praised "the glorious ministry and message of the angel Nephi".
 In 1851, after Smith's death (1844), the identification as "Nephi" was repeated when the Church of Jesus Christ of Latter-day Saints (LDS Church) published its first edition of the Pearl of Great Price.
 It was also repeated in 1853 when Smith's mother Lucy Mack Smith published a history of her son.

-As a further complication, Mary Whitmer, mother to one of the Three Witnesses and four of the Eight Witnesses, said she had a vision of the golden plates, shown to her by an angel whom she always called "Brother Nephi", who may or may not have been the same angel to which Smith referred.
+As a further complication, Mary Whitmer, mother to one of the Three Witnesses and four of the Eight Witnesses, said she had a vision of the golden plates, shown to her by an angel whom she always called "Brother Nephi", but never clarified or indicated whether she believed this was the same angel that Smith and others later reported as Moroni.

-Nevertheless, based on Smith's other statements that the angel was "Moroni," and based on both prior and later publications, most Latter Day Saints view Smith's 1838 identification of the angel as Nephi as a mistake, perhaps on the part of the transcriber or a later editor.
+Nevertheless, based on Smith's other statements that the angel was "Moroni", and based on both prior and later publications, most Latter Day Saints view Smith's 1838 identification of the angel as Nephi as a mistake on the part of the transcriber.
 In the version of Smith's 1838 history published by the LDS Church, as well as the portion canonized by that denomination as the Pearl of Great Price, the name "Nephi" has been changed by editors to read "Moroni".
 The Community of Christ publishes the original story, including the identification of "Nephi", but indicates "Moroni" in a footnote.